mhanberg/blog/_posts/2022-04-09-how-eex-turns-your-template-into-html.md

 A couple features of EEx that make it stand out are:

-- Templates can be compiled into functions ahead of time, avoiding needing to read from the file system at runtime.
+- Templates can be compiled into functions ahead of time, avoiding needing to read from the filesystem at runtime.
 - EEx has the concept of an "Engine" allowing you to compile an existing template into something different than what the builtin engine, [`EEx.SmartEngine`](https://hexdocs.pm/eex/EEx.SmartEngine.html), does.
 This is what [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html) does.

 Recently, [José Valim tweeted me some advice on how to use the EEx Engine](https://twitter.com/josevalim/status/1511348149323014155?s=20&t=sFyaicmJApbs5yQO-n_CIA) in my library [Temple](https://github.com/mhanberg/temple) (an alternative HTML library, that uses an Elixir DSL).
 At first I was very confused at José's suggestion; I don't want to write EEx at all!
 I want Temple to go from DSL straight to `iolist` or `%LiveView.Rendered{}` structs.